vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/icon.md

 First, you need to create a new project to set and manage your website’s icons:

-1. Log in to Iconfont using Github or Weibo.
+1. Log in to Iconfont using GitHub or Weibo.
 1. Find "Resources → My Projects" at the top of the website, and click the "New Project" icon in the upper right corner.
 1. Set a recognizable project name
 1. Fill in `FontClass/Symbol prefix` with `icon-` (you can also fill in according to your preference, but you need to set this value to `themeConfig.iconPrefix`)